Shared Estates Asset Fund

 The key to the Fund’s success is our ability to offer luxury rental accommodations at a lower cost per person than standard hotel rooms.Daniel Dus, Managing Partner

 Saving Historic Properties.
-Shared Estates brings dramatically underutilized and often failing historic properties from the US “Gilded Era,” including properties from the 1700s and 1800s and brings them into the 21st century.
+Shared Estates is the largest real estate syndicator of historic estates, bringing dramatically underutilized and often failing properties from the US “Gilded Era,” including properties from the 1700s and 1800s and brings them into the 21st century.
 Many targets of the Fund were used two or three weeks a year as second or third homes by wealthy families.
 Some haven’t been renovated in decades and are under threat of structural failure, but with the opportunities created by the shared economy, their best days are ahead of them, with regular use by the mass market for vacationing, weddings, birthdays, anniversaries, reunions and local gatherings.

 Sustainability.
 All properties will be made carbon neutral through procurement of renewable energy credits to offset the property’s energy consumption profile.
 Building materials will be reclaimed materials whenever possible.
 No single-use amenities will be offered in Fund properties.